MFTabriz/slabcc/manual.rst

     normal_direction = y
     interfaces = 0.25 0.75

- By default the program will also:
+ The program will use the default values for the other parameters to:

  - Load the CHGCAR of charged and neutralized systems.
  - Load the LOCPOT of charged and neutralized systems.